A

 These standards include “qualitative” as well as “quantitative” components.
 Students must maintain a certain cumulative grade point average (qualitative) and successfully earn minimal numbers of degree credits at each evaluation (quantitative).
 In determining satisfactory academic progress, all course work is considered, whether or not the student received financial aid at the time the work was completed.

-Program Directors and Assistant Directors review students academic progress each term after grades are posted.
-Students, who do not meet the standards of satisfactory academic progress, will be notified by the program via email with a copy to academicaffairs@arch.columbia.edu.
+Program Directors and Assistant Directors assess students’ academic progress each term after grades are posted against the SAP calculator/GSAPP’s grading scheme in SIS.
+Students who fail to meet the satisfactory academic progress standards will be notified by the program via email, with a copy sent to academicaffairs@arch.columbia.edu.
+SAP evaluations may occur once per term but must take place at least annually and will be notified if they do not meet the requirements.

 Satisfactory Academic Progress General Regulations